egor-georgiev/pgcat-sticky-cursors/README.md

 # Pgcat Sticky Cursors

 ## What is this?
-This is a repository with instructions on how to reproduce [an issue](https://github.com/postgresml/pgcat/issues/903) with PgCat connection pooler
+This is a repository with instructions on how to reproduce [an issue](https://github.com/postgresml/pgcat/issues/903) with PgCat connection pooler.
+Specifically, this branch contains an alternative configuration with pgbouncer to show the expected behavior.

 ## Prerequisites